emdubb/up-the-river/README.md

 ##Pseudocode

-- When clicking the "lets get schwastey button," get the value of all the text input for player names
-- Display these values on the Game Board.
+- When clicking the "lets get schwastey button," get the value of all the text input for player names -- Display these values on the Game Board.
 If there is no value then display nothing.
+- On clicking the red button, randomly select a card.
+If the card has a class of red, then assign a